axonivy-market/process-analyser/process-analyser-product/README.md

 ## Demo

-- In the first step, to allow the Process Analyzer to collect data, you need to run and complete at least one of the demo processes.
+- In the first step, to enable the Process Analyzer to collect data, you need to run and complete at least one of the demo processes.
 ![demo processes](images/demo-processes.png)
 - To view the result, start the Process Analyzer and select the PMV that matches the desired process and KPI type, then click the **"Show Statistic"** button.
 This will display a raw data visualized process diagram alongside an analyzed statistics table. *(In this version, the data is limited to **"DONE"** cases with fewer than **TWO** alternative elements in their process.)*